Booth notebook

 Why it fits

-Slow Motion (Early Mix) by The Flaming Lips off The Soft Bulletin Companion (1999) stays related to Penguin at the Big Apple / Zing Went the Strings of My Heart by The Trammps off The Legendary Zing Album (1975) through psychedelic rock, but changes the pocket enough to matter.
+You Can’t Do That by The Beatles off A Hard Day’s Night (1964) stays related to Hawaiian Sunrise by Neil Young off Archives, Vol. II: 1972–1976 (6) (2021) through rock, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.

 Track context

-Hearing it against The Soft Bulletin Companion matters because it reads like part of an album world, not a detached single.
-Slow Motion (Early Mix) by The Flaming Lips off The Soft Bulletin Companion (1999) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With The Flaming Lips, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against A Hard Day’s Night matters because it reads like part of an album world, not a detached single.
+You Can’t Do That by The Beatles off A Hard Day’s Night (1964) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With The Beatles, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for